 The following project was a secondary analysis of publicly available data.
 The data were obtained from The National Archive of Criminal Justice Data (NACJD) through the University of Michigan, stored as SAS files.
 The United States Department of Justice, Bureau of Justice Statistics collected the data and serve as the Principal Investigators.
 The data are part of the “Survey of Inmates in Local Jails Series.”
 The data were collected in 2002 and were released to the public in 2012.
 The investigators conducted nationally representative personal interviews of 7,000 people incarcerated in local jails.16 Information on demographics, conviction types, income, correctional programs, mental health and substance use issues, and related treatment were collected.17

 After downloading the SAS file, the data were converted to both R and Excel files.
 The original files contained 2487 variables and 6982 total observations.
-Only respondents identifying as “female” were included in further analysis.
+Only participants identifying as “female” were included in further analysis.
 Next, unnecessary variables were removed from the Excel file, keeping only the variables of interest.
 This left 30 possible variables of interest and a total of 1993 observations.
-The Excel file was then uploaded to R Studio for further data cleaning and analysis.
+The Excel file was then converted to an R file (version 3.6.1) to be used in R Studio (version 1.1.463) for further data cleaning and analysis.
+The following R packages were used for analysis: Tidyverse, labelled, magrittr, readxl, writexl, sas7bdat, dplyr, car, VGAM, odds.n.ends, lmtest, and ResourceSelection.

-The primary dependent variable of interest was “mental illness” (yes/no).
+The primary outcome of interest was “mental illness” (yes/no).
 This variable was created by aggregating all mental illness types in the dataset, which were: “Have you ever been told by a mental health professional, such as a psychiatrist or psychologist that you had…a depressive disorder; bi-polar disorder; psychotic disorder; post-traumatic stress disorder; other anxiety disorder; personality disorder; or other mental condition?”
-If the respondent marked “yes” for any of these variables, “mental illness” was coded as 1=yes.
-If the respondent marked “no” for all of these variables, “mental illness” was coded as 0=no. The prevalence of each mental illness type was also determined, as part of the exploratory analysis.
+If the participant marked “yes” for any of these conditions, “mental illness” was coded as 1=yes.
+If the participant marked “no” for all of these conditions, “mental illness” was coded as 0=no. The prevalence of each mental illness type was also determined, as part of the exploratory analysis.

 Dichotomous independent variables of interest included the following: “parents/guardians abused alcohol/drugs,” “parents/step-parents served time,” “ever been shot at,” “physically abused prior to current admission,” and “ever been sexually assaulted/molested.”
 These variables were selected, because they are examples of criteria for adverse childhood experiences (ACEs) and past trauma.
-An additional predictor was created to be used in a separate regression analysis by aggregating the individual trauma predictors into one continuous variable.
-Trauma predictors were summed for each observation, giving a possible minimum of 0 (respondent indicated having none of the adverse experiences) and a maximum of 5 (respondent indicated “yes” to all five experiences).
-This variable was created to determine whether the prevalence odds of having a mental illness increase as the number of adverse experiences increase.
+The different types of trauma were then aggregated into one continuous variable to be used in a separate regression analysis.
+The total number of traumatic events were then calculated for each participant, giving a possible minimum number of 0 (participant indicated having none of the adverse experiences) and a maximum number of 5 (participant indicated “yes” to all five experiences).
+This variable was created to determine whether the prevalence odds of having a mental illness increase as the number of adverse experiences increases.

 Possible confounding variables included: Race, “education level prior to admission,” and “amount of income in month prior to admission.”
 The dichotomous variable, “Do you consider yourself to have a disability” was also examined as a potential effect modifier.